pbks/Recruit-A-Speaker-N8N-workflows/README.md

 **Technical Limitations:**
 - Lower accuracy could impact trust (risk)
 - Reputational risk if AI messes up the conversation
-- Has not been tested for a variety of topics
+- Has been tested for 5-7 topics
 - Need to expose the explainability of the results to the user

 **Platform Risks:**